HuobiRDCenter/huobi_CSharp/README.md

-# Huobi C# SDK
+# Huobi C# SDK For Spot v3

-This is Huobi C# SDK, This is a lightweight .NET library, you can use import to your C# project and use this SDK to query all market data, trading and manage your account.
+This is Huobi C# SDK v3, this is a lightweight .NET library, you can import to your project and use this SDK to query all market data, trading and manage your account.
+The SDK supports RESTful API invoking, and subscribing the market, account and order update from the WebSocket connection.The SDK supports both synchronous and asynchronous RESTful API invoking, and subscribe the market, account and order update from the websocket connection.

-The SDK supports both synchronous and asynchronous RESTful API invoking, and subscribe the market, account and order update from the websocket connection.
+If you already use SDK v1 or v2, it is strongly suggested migrate to v3 as we refactor the implementation to make it simpler and easy to maintain.
+The SDK v3 is completely consistent with the API documentation of the new HTX open platform.
+Compared to SDK versions v1 and v2, due to changes in parameters of many interfaces, in order to match the latest interface parameter situation, v3 version has made adjustments to parameters of more than 80 interfaces to ensure that requests can be correctly initiated and accurate response data can be obtained.
+Meanwhile, the v3 version has added over 130 new interfaces available for use, greatly expanding the number of available interfaces.
+We will stop the maintenance of v2 in the near future.

 ## Table of Contents